bitwalker/timex/README.md

 **How do I find the time interval between two dates?**

 Use `Date.diff` to obtain the number of seconds, minutes, hours, days, months, weeks, or years between two dates.

-**What kind of operations is this lib going to support eventually?**

-The goal is to make it so you never have to use Erlang's calendar/time functions.

-Some inspirations I'm currently drawing from:

-- Moment.js
-- JodaTime

 **What is the support for time zones?**